giabaohb48/ReviewProduct/README.md

 # ReviewProduct
- evaluate product on Shopee by comment
+ evaluate product on Shopee by comment's buyer